-Licensing Exam: The licensing exam is administered by PearsonVue.
+Licensing Exam: The licensing exam is administered by PSI.
 Registration for the state licensing exam is an entirely separate process from proctoring for your course final exam.
-For instructions to register for your state licensing exam and further information, please click here.
+For instruction to register for your state licensing exam and further information, please click here.

 Provider Approval Number: 21006660

 The CE Shop’s Offering: 90 hours